Skip to main content

 • Rocks should be set for the organization and at the team level

-• Rocks should be S.M.A.R.T: specific, measureable, attainable, realistic, and timely
+• Rocks should be S.M.A.R.T: specific, measurable, attainable, realistic, and timely

 • Scorecards: Add 2-3.
 Backfill the last 1-2 weeks with a numerical check-in so there is data ready to review in your first L10